-The next afternoon would be our final practice of the year.
+The next afternoon, Thursday, would be our final practice of the year.
 For me, it would be the last time I stepped on the CB field in a football uniform.
 Four years of training, pain, sweat and anguish were about to conclude what had been up to that point the most important period of my life.

-When I enrolled at the school in 1966 it was called Bishop Armstrong.
+When I enrolled at the school in 1966 the school was called Bishop Armstrong.
 Unlike my uncles and cousins, I never enjoyed the privilege of attending the “old” Christian Brothers, located at 21st Street and Broadway.
 Around the mid-50s, the Catholic diocese opened Bishop Armstrong as a two-year co-ed school for upper division students and Christian Brothers became an all-boys school for freshmen and sophomores.
 But by the time I entered high school, Christian Brothers had closed and Bishop Armstrong had become a four-year, all-male institution.

 Nonetheless, I was excited about playing football.
 Our freshman coach was Mac Fukishima, a fireplug of controlled fury.
-Mac (along with Harry Bertacchi) had co-coached my eighth-grade St. Robert grammar school team the previous year to the Parochial Athletic League championship.
+Mac (along with Harry Bertacchi) had co-coached my eighth-grade St. Roberts grammar school team the previous year to the Parochial Athletic League championship.
 This one hot August afternoon, while he was working the freshman squad into shape, he stopped practice to talk with a black man who had been strolling around the field at Sac City College.
 The man was dressed in white sweats, but underneath you could detect biceps and thighs that indicated he lifted weights.
 He was also wearing a Miami Dolphins baseball cap; strange here on the West Coast in the mid-60s.
 He walked with a cane, but had a swagger of a Marine drill sergeant.
 After their brief meeting, the black man walked off.
-Mac called together his team of pimply fourteen year olds to announce that Gene Browning would be assisting him as the backs coach beginning tomorrow.
+Mac called together his team of pimply fourteen-year-olds to announce that Gene Browning would be assisting him as the backs coach beginning tomorrow.

 He could tell by the look on our faces that we weren’t pleased that an interloper would be joining the team.